If you get sudden urges to go to the toilet to pass urine which are difficult to ignore, you could be suffering from an overactive bladder.

 - Men with prostate problems, not necessary prostate cancer.

 - Women who have had operations for stress incontinence are also at risk.

 - Any condition that affects the nervous system can cause problems.
 Stroke, Multiple Sclerosis, Parkinson’s Disease and Alzheimer’s are all possible causes.
 Some of these conditions can also cause problems getting around so that people affected may not be able to get to the toilet quickly enough.

 For many people suffering from an overactive bladder, the actual cause can not be identified.
 It can be a relief to know that there is no other health problem causing your symptoms but it can also be frustrating and confusing not having a reason for the problem.

 The urgent need to use the toilet or not being able to hold on can be a real problem for millions of people of all ages.
 If you have an overactive bladder, you are certainly not alone.

 It is never too late to get help with your bladder problems.
 If you would like some advice on how to approach your GP regarding your bladder problem you may find our Advice Sheet helpful.
 It includes information on tests that your GP may recommend you have done and questions you need to be prepared for.
 To download, please click on this link Bladder Advice Sheet.

-Sometimes reading a patient story can help you more than reading a information sheet.
+Sometimes reading a patient story can help you more than reading an information sheet.

 We currently have an overactive bladder patient story available.
 If you would like read this real life account of living with an overactive bladder and the treatments used to manage the symptoms, please visit our Patient Stories section.

-We also have a information sheet on Overactive Bladder which includes more in depth information.
+We have an information sheet on Overactive Bladder which includes more in depth information.
 Please visit our Resources section to download this information sheet.